 If you are unsure where to find the free period products, ask our Period Dignity Champions for help.
 The champions are dedicated members of staff whose role it is to restock the collection trays and help you with any questions you might have.

 You can also find the full postal address for your preferred library location below:

 - Caterham Valley

 - West Byfleet

-There will also be donation bins and collection boxes available in Surrey County Council buildings at:
+There will also be donation boxes and collection trays available in Surrey County Council buildings at:

 A Binti app is also available to download so residents can find the nearest location where free period products are available to collect and where you can donate.
 The app is available to download on the Apple app store for IOS users or the Google Play store for Android users.

 Anyone can donate tampons and pads to the donation boxes – the more donations the better!
 All you have to do is go to your local participating library and put your donation in the donation box.

 When donating, please be aware that we only accept individually wrapped period products.